 Everyone is talking about Ettore Sottsass.
 This year would have been his 100th birthday, 10th year anniversary of this passing.
 His works are on view at Vitra Design Museum in Germany through September 24, 2017.

 Submissions now open through November 30.
-Soon to be the 9th consecutive year, the collective will grow to 270 photographers in all with a quarter-million visitors and nearly a million pages viewed.
+Soon to be the 9th consecutive year, the collective will grow to 270 photographers in all with nearly a million visits.
 We are excited to take over this project.